-Thirty to forty-five days prior to the testing window dates, Scantron will email a "notice to schedule" to eligible candidates.
-The "notice to schedule" will provide candidates with a unique username/password and the URL address to access Scantron's online test scheduling system to select a testing session, based on seating availability within Scantron's network of US and international test sites.
+Thirty to forty-five days before the testing window dates, Measure Learning will email a "notice to schedule" to eligible candidates.
+The "notice to schedule" will provide candidates with a unique username/password and the URL address to access Measure Learning's online test scheduling system to select a testing session based on seating availability within Measure Learning's network of US and international test sites.
 Candidates will select from a listing of available testing centers by geographical location and test date.

-Candidates must submit their test scheduling request at least two (2) days prior to their preferred test date.
+Candidates must submit their test scheduling request at least two (2) days before their preferred test date.

-Candidates requesting reasonable testing accommodations under the Americans with Disabilities Act must submit their test scheduling request at least 30 days prior to their preferred test date.
+Candidates requesting reasonable testing accommodations under the Americans with Disabilities Act must submit their test scheduling request at least 30 days before their preferred test date.

-Scantron will provide telephone and email support to candidates during test scheduling.
-Scantron staff will be available on Monday through Thursday from 8:30 a.m. to 8:00 p.m.
+Measure Learning will provide telephone and email support to candidates during test scheduling.
+Measure Learning staff will be available Monday through Thursday from 8:30 a.m. to 8:00 p.m.
 Eastern, Friday from 8:30 a.m. to 5:30 p.m.
 Eastern, and Saturday from 8:30 a.m. to 4:00 p.m.
-Eastern (excluding Scantron holidays).
+Eastern (excluding Measure Learning holidays).
 Voice mail will accept candidate inquiries outside of these business hours.